 Enjoy the process

 None of this is meant to scare you.
 College is a great time and having a roommate is awesome!
 Try not to worry about everything too much and just enjoy the ride.
-There is no way I possibly could have completely prepared myself for my freshman year and my first roommate experience but that’s part of the beauty of college!
+Freshman year is a time for a lot of firsts, including roommates.
+Take the tips in this post and remember to embrace the adventure!

 Looking back, there are only a few things I would have done differently regarding my roommate situation and I hope these tips help you avoid having any regrets.